taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00a-redux-state.md

 ### Denormalize State in Selectors

 In the last chapter, about normalizing your state, there was one benefit left unexplained.
 It is about selecting normalized state.
-Personally I would argue a normalized state structure makes it much more convenient to select state from it.
+Personally I would argue a normalized state structure makes it much more convenient to select a substate from it.
 When we recall the normalized state structure, it looked something like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~